 Montana Wedding Timeline Tips

-B. Almost half of weddings forget a piece of their timeline.
-Whether it’s the first dance, cake cutting, bouquet toss… ultimately, it’s ok to miss something.
-I always say a wedding is a success if you’re married at the end of the day!
+2. It’s Easy to Forget Something: Nearly half of all weddings forget a key moment—whether it’s the first dance, cake cutting, or bouquet toss.
+Don’t stress!
+A wedding is a success as long as you're married at the end of the day!

 Without further ado, here are my top Montana Wedding Timeline Tips